Dubai plans $2.7 bln theme park complex

-DUBAI Dubai plans to build a 10 billion dirham complex of five theme parks, including one focused on India's Bollywood cinema industry, to expand its booming tourism sector, the Dubai ruler's office said on Monday.
+DUBAI Nov 26 Dubai plans to build a 10 billion dirham ($2.7 billion) complex of five theme parks, including one focused on India's Bollywood cinema industry, to expand its booming tourism sector, the Dubai ruler's office said on Monday.

 Local real estate company Meraas Holding has been chosen to develop the project, the first stage of which is expected to be completed by 2014, the office of Sheikh Mohammed bin Rashid al-Maktoum said in a statement on its website.